ivanorsolic/oricodes/content/english/Artificial Intelligence/custom architecture.md

 Hey, would you look at that!
 Back in 2004, DARPA had a seedling project which had an RC car autonomously drive through a junk-filled alley way.
 It was around the time the first DARPA Grand Challenge took place, in which a full-sized car had to autonomously navigate a 240 km route in the Mojave desert.

-No cars managed to finish the course that year, with the best competitors car (Carnegie Mellon) traveling a mere 11.78 kilometers.
+No cars managed to finish the course that year, with the best competitor's car (Carnegie Mellon) traveling a mere 11.78 kilometers.

 Here's a picture of DAVE, taken from the DARPA-IPTO [*Autonomous Off-Road Vehicle Control using End-to-End learning*](http://net-scale.com/doc/net-scale-dave-report.pdf) report.